 Signs and symptoms of primary lateral sclerosis (PLS) usually take years to progress.
 They include:

-- Stiffness, weakness and spasticity in your legs
+- Stiffness, weakness and muscle spasms (spasticity) in your legs, often starting in one leg

 - Tripping, difficulty with balance and clumsiness as the leg muscles weaken